Curriculum throughout school

 EYFS Curriculum

-In the Early Years Foundation Stage curriculum, we endeavour to provide children with exciting, creative opportunities to learn through play.
+In the Early Years Foundation Stage, we strive to provide children with exciting, creative opportunities to learn through play.
 Children of this age learn best through exploring and investigating; watching and listening; talking and discussing and creating and communicating both indoors and outside the classroom.
-We have a wonderful outdoor area which is accessible at all times and mirrors the types of learning experiences available indoors.
-Specific activities will be planned around half-termly topics or stories.
-All our play based activity areas include opportunities to challenge pupils' learning and understanding.
+We have a wonderful outdoor area which is accessible at all times and offers different learning experiences than those available indoors. .
+All our areas of provision offer an environment to enrich their vocabulary with their personal, social and emotional development at the heart of what we do .

 We are also lucky enough to have our own Forest School on site which the children are able to access each week enabling them to learn a whole new set of skills.
 Through well-planned sessions, our pupils develop confidence, resilience, problem-solving skills and begin to learn to be independent.

-We are always looking for opportunities to enhance our curriculum by taking children off site, on educational visits and we also invite visitors into school to try to make learning experiences more meaningful for the children.
-We go on visits to places such as the Sealife Centre, Farmer Parr's Animal World and Judges Lodgings in Lancaster.
+We are always looking for opportunities to enhance our curriculum by taking children off site on educational visits.
+We also invite visitors into school to try to make learning experiences more meaningful for the children.
+We go on visits to places such as the Sealife Centre, Farmer Parr's Animal World, the local Play and Bee Role Play Centre and use local business' to come into school to enhance their learning as much as possible.

 Key Stage 1 Curriculum